 - Law Abiding Citizen.
 A criminal gets a mysterious phone call that the police are about to bust him, grabs a revolver and runs out onto the roof, emptying it at the police cars pulling up on the street.
 As he's escaping across the rooftops, the mysterious voice on the phone tells him to wipe the gun for prints and toss it.

 Criminal: No, no way!

 Voice: You fired six times, genius.
 You bring any ammunition?
 Lose it.

-- Burt, the resident Gun Nut, does this in Tremors 3 helpfully pointing out when the other characters are running empty;
+- Burt, the resident Gun Nut, does this in Tremors 3: Back to Perfection helpfully pointing out when the other characters are running empty;

 *Jodi and Jack draw their guns upon hearing another Assblaster incoming*

 Burt (to Jack): You fired ten, she fired four.